 Talking purple: Purple power

-Free article: Regular column from Sarah Simcoe.
+Open article: In our regular column, Sarah Simcoe discusses employee networks.
 Counselling at Work, Spring 2017

 Talking purple: Getting purple talent back to work